 - Enthusiasm for and knowledge of the agricultural industry, and some awareness of the woodland sector

-- Willingness to work with FLS to explore how agriculture and forestry can be more closely integrated on the National Forest Estate
+- Willingness to work with FLS to explore how agriculture and forestry can be more closely integrated on Scotland's national forests and land

 - Some agricultural experience, which may include a period of time spent at a further education or agricultural institute